Just Eat Belfast Bikes

 - students: as a cheap and easy way to travel

 - commuters: to cycle to and from the bus stop, car park or train station to their workplace.

 Just Eat, a leading global marketplace for online food delivery, is the new sponsor for the Belfast Bikes public bike share scheme.

-It was awarded the sponsorship following a competitive tender and the newly branded bikes and docking stations will be unveiled in later summer or early autumn 2018.
+It was awarded the sponsorship following a competitive tender and the newly branded bikes and docking stations can be seen throughout the city.

 Docking station locations

 We have over 40 docking stations linking up city.